 The most lucrative professionals among University of Tennessee-Knoxville alumni are Software Engineers and Electrical Engineers; they earn a median annual salary of $72K.
 Civil Engineers aren't slouches either, bringing in $68K.
 On the lower end, Intern Architects report making around $41K.

 Knoxville, Tenn. keeps the largest number of University of Tennessee-Knoxville grads among cities despite the fact that it offers the lowest median compensation ($55K).
 University of Tennessee-Knoxville alumni in search of the largest paycheck, on the other hand, will find it in New York, N.Y. where about $75K is the average pay.
 Atlanta, Ga. and Memphis, Tenn. also rank high on the list of cities.

 A Master of Business Administration (MBA), Finance leads to the highest pay for University of Tennessee-Knoxville grads ($108K on average per year).
 A bachelor's degree in social work offers the lowest median annual financial reward ($41K).

 University of Tennessee-Knoxville alumni are often well versed in Project Management, with about one in seven grads ending up in jobs that require this skillset.
 Competency in Engineering Design translates into above-average pay for University of Tennessee grads — they earn 16 percent more than their fellow graduates.
 In addition, those who are savvy in Microsoft Excel, Microsoft Office, and Data Analysis are also considered highly skilled.

 Benefits and Perks

-University of South Carolina graduates, who earn $56K on average, make a similar amount to UT grads.
-The Virginia Polytechnic Institute and State University, the University of North Carolina at Chapel Hill, and the University of Georgia are also similar to UT.
+University of Louisville graduates, who earn around $61K on average, make a similar amount to University of Tennessee-Knoxville grads.
+The Virginia Polytechnic Institute and State University, the University of North Carolina at Chapel Hill, and the University of Georgia are also similar to University of Tennessee-Knoxville.